agbb/DataFil/README.md

 * The latest Swift 3 syntax.
 * Concurrent calculations where necessary.

+## Usage

+### Standalone Filter

+In addition to the chosen filter add the following files to your project:

+* `accelPoint`
+* `Enumerations`

+Here we will use the *high pass* filter.

+Initalise the filter:

+    let highPass = highPass()

+(Optional) Adust parameters as desired:

+    highPass.setParameter(parameterName: "SampleRate", parameterValue: 30.0)

+Register a callback:

+    let update = {(data: [accelPoint])->Void in {
+       for dataItem in data{
+          print("Filtered acceleration in X is: \(dataItem.xAccel)")
+        }
+    }
+    highPass.addObserver(update: update)

+Finally, to pass data to the filter to process:

+    let exampleDataPoint = accelPoint()
+    exampleDataPoint.xAccel = 10.0
+    highPass.addDataPoint(dataPoint: exampleDataPoint)

+The filter will now execute the callback registered earlier when it has completed processing the passed in data.

+### With Data Source and Filter Manager

+Initalise the data source manager, filter manager and start up data sources:

+    let dcm = dataSourceManage(sourceId: "John's iPhone")

+    = FilterManager.sharedInstance()
+    dcm.initaliseDatasources()

 ## See the Wiki for information on how to use this repo